-Quest Food Exchange: Food Programs to Reduce Hunger with Dignity
+Quest Food Exchange: Redistributing Quality Surplus Food to Reduce Hunger with Dignity

 To Access Food

 Are you a person or charitable organization in the Lower Mainland looking for access to affordable food?
-Quest Food Exchange currently partners with over 500 social service agencies to ensure that individuals and families can have a dignified shopping experience full of healthy and affordable choices in their quest for a nutritious meal.
+Quest Food Exchange works closely with community resource partners to ensure that individuals and families can have a dignified shopping experience full of healthy and affordable choices in their quest for a nutritious meal.

 - New video in our gallery entitled “Cassandra’s Story”, click here to watch.

 From the blog…